tjguk/networkzero/README.rst

      will fail, but that failure can be mitigated by having the unadvertise code run with a timeout and simply warn if there's no response.

-* Do we need command as well as request?
+* We have commands as well as messages.
+Do we need both?

-  Perhaps not: under the covers, command is implemented as a request which swallows its reply.
+  Perhaps not: under the covers, command is implemented as a message which swallows its reply.
 (Possibly warning if none arrives within a short space of time).
-The idea behind it is that it's likely to be such a common usage pattern that people will ultimately re-implement it anyway.
+But it's likely to be such a common usage pattern that people will usually re-implement it anyway.

 * What about multi IP addresses?